DARVINDROLE/Rexy.ai/README.md

 # Run the development server
 npm run dev
 ```
-The application will typically be available at `http://localhost:5173`.

-## 🤝 Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request for any feature additions or bug fixes.